Out of all the premature ejaculation techniques, reverse kegels seem to cause the most confusion – especially when

 - By training reverse kegels along with normal ones, you develop balance and control of the pelvic floor muscles

 - If you train it to a high level, you may be able to do reverse kegels so well that you can stop yourself ejaculating.
 You can do this before the point of no return and it’s usually more successful than waiting until the point when you need to do normal kegels.

-And finally, doing reverse kegels can help stop you from over-training and creating an imbalance in your pelvic floor.
-To reap all the benefits of kegels, you must work on balance and control, not pure strength.
+And finally, doing reverse kegels can help stop you from overtraining and creating an imbalance in your pelvic floor.
+So work on balance and control, not just strength.

 A reverse kegel routine